+Best practice suggests that you and your team should conduct a self-evaluation exercise at least once per year using real examples of current practice and what you do in relation to the key topics of the quality framework.
 The guidance will help you focus on the key processes relevant to your provision, and to illustrate, at a high level, practices that a 'good' provider and an 'excellent' provider may adopt.
 The examples given are not exhaustive.
-You are encouraged to complete the SE using real examples of current practice and what you do, as set out in your ITT for 2024-2025.